adeleke5140/portfolio-v2/src/posts/generics.md

     }
 ```

-_I am currently struggling with syntax higlighting in remark so if you could help, I'd appreciate it._
+_I am currently struggling with syntax higlighting in remark so if you could help, I'd appreciate it.
+Please reach out to me on [Twitter](https://twitter.com/adeleke5140)_

 On to the generics stuff. \
 The function `MakeState` is a generic function.
 In the body of the function, we have two functions.
 One called